Timor Python: A Toolbox for Industrial Modular Robotics: Model Generation

 \subsection{Graph Representations}

-Timor can compute four graph representations for robot modules and the relations between them.
-They are generated automatically without any additional user input and serve as an abstract and domain-independent view on the elementary building blocks of a modular robot.
-A short overview of the terminology is given in the following list -- details on definition and generation of the graphs are provided in the referenced sections. \begin{itemize} \item The directed \textit{module graph} $G_m$ (Sec. \ref{sec:Module}) represents a single module and contains information about the relative transformations between the reference frames of the module's joints, bodies, and connectors in its edges. \item The undirected \textit{connectivity graph} $G_c$ (Sec. \ref{sec:module_sets}) for a set of modules indicates whether a valid connection exists between any two modules within the set. \item The assembly`s undirected \textit{graph of modules} $G_{modules}$ (Sec. \ref{sec:Assembly}) contains a node for every module instance in an assembled robot -- it's edges represent connections between them. \item The directed \textit{assembly graph} $G_a$ (Sec. \ref{sec:kinematic_model}) is a combination of multiple module graphs and is used to represent the relative placement of every joint, body, and connector reference frame within an assembly of modules. \end{itemize}
+Timor can compute two graph representations for robot modules and the relations between them.
+They are generated automatically without additional user input and serve as an abstract and domain-independent view of \acp{modrob}.
+A short overview of the terminology is given in the following -- details on the definition and generation of the graphs are provided in the referenced sections. \begin{itemize} \item The directed \textit{module graph} $G_m$ (Sec. \ref{sec:Module}) represents a single module and, on its edges, contains information about the relative transformations between the reference frames of its constituent joints, bodies, and connectors. \item The directed \textit{assembly graph} $G_a$ (Sec. \ref{sec:kinematic_model}) is a combination of multiple module graphs.
+It represents the relative placement of every joint, body, and connector reference frame within an assembly of modules. \end{itemize} As a consequence of declaring the graphs directed, homogeneous transformations between their constituent elements can directly be assigned as edge features.